lloc/multilingual-wp4devs/README.md

 # Multilingual WordPress for developers

-This plugin is a companion to the “Multilingual WordPress for Developers” talk at WordCamp Europe 2025.
-It showcases practical examples and techniques covered in the session, helping developers tackle the rewarding challenge of creating multilingual WordPress websites.
+This plugin is a companion to my talk “Multilingual WordPress for Developers”.
+It includes practical examples and techniques covered during the session, aimed at helping developers build multilingual WordPress websites confidently.

-Explore how to use WordPress’s core internationalization (i18n) and localization (l10n) capabilities, implement multilingual setups with multisite or plugins, and extend functionality with custom code — all aimed at streamlining your multilingual development workflow.
+Discover how to make the most of WordPress’s internationalisation (i18n) and localisation (l10n) features, set up multilingual environments using multisite or plugins, and enhance your workflow with custom code — all focused on simplifying multilingual development.